Geniussh/clear-starter-kit/readme.md

 In case you don't want to use this utility script, please check out the submission guidelines [SUBMISSION.md](docs/SUBMISSION.md).

+**[IMPORTANT] You must provide a brief explanation or discussion about your submission in the auto-generated GitLab issue after it's successfully evaluated. **

 **Best of Luck** :tada: :tada: